darktable-org/dtdocs/content/overview/user-interface/views.md

 author: "people"
 ---

-The functionality in darktable is separated into six different views:
+The functionality in Ansel is separated into six different views:

 [lighttable](../../lighttable/_index.md)
 : Manage images and collections.